Something is awakening….

 Is it just for women?

 This course is for everyone.
 Last year, we had mainly women and non-binary people in our cohort, but we did have some men too.
-Please note, this is a queer-led, trans friendly space.
-Any language or discriminatory behaviour of any kind, towards any group of people will not be tolerated.
+Please note, this is a queer-led, trans friendly space & I myself am non-binary.
+The texts we explore reflect a wide range of identities and we always try to be socially-engaged.

 Is there an age cap on this?